Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 | 2xx, bad JSON | `ErrMalformedResponse` | No |
 | encoded body > `maxBody` | `ErrBodyTooLarge` | No — request is never sent; retrying without shrinking the batch cannot help |

 `ErrBodyTooLarge` is a **bridge-specific improvement** over the reference plugin's own error model: `bookorbit_api.lua` returns a bare string `"body_too_large"` which its own caller-side `isTransportError(err) = type(err) ~= "number"` classifies as transport-retryable — almost certainly a latent bug in the Lua reference (a request that's too large stays too large on retry).
-The Go client should not copy this; it gets its own precise, non-retryable sentinel.
-This deviation is deliberate and documented here rather than silently diverging.
+The Go client does not copy this; it gets its own precise, non-retryable sentinel.
+This is a deliberate, documented deviation, not an oversight.

 ---